Filimonov-ua-d/to-do/README.md

 ### GET /api/video/:id

-This endpoint is used to get a video lesson by its ID.
+This endpoint is used to get a video lesson by course ID.

 You need to add a header: